mgiessing/bcn-lab-2084/README.md

 ### 1.2 Deployment

+> **Note**: If you have problems copy & paste the code using Ctrl+C / Ctrl+V inside the VM you might need to use the browser tools. <br><br>
+Therefore after copy the code from the git place your cursor in the empty YAML view box, hit the "Alt" key to reveal the hidden menu, use "Edit" -> "Paste"*

 Next we'll go to **Workloads** -> **Deployments** -> **Create Deployment**

 Select the **YAML view** radio button and replace the default with: